admiralyeoj/resume/resume.md

 - Using PHP/Laravel, MSSQL, Redis, Elasticsearch, Javascript, and Vue.js, I contributed to our proprietary Warehouse Management Software (WMS), Order Management Software (OMS), and Product Information Management (PIM), ensuring reliability and performance, removing manual processing, and Improving warehouse operations by at least 30%.
 - Scoped and planned projects, working across teams with front-end, designers, and operations members to ensure features were built properly and to spec promptly.
-- Managed two-week sprints using Jira and mentored junior developers to ensure timely project delivery.
-- Utilized strong analytical abilities to debug and resolve issues within the existing codebase, maintaining system stability and performance and increasing speed by as much as 40%.
+- Debuged and resolve issues within the existing codebase, maintaining system stability and performance and increasing speed.
 - Developed integrations with various APIs (SOAP, REST, GraphQL) to connect marketplaces (e.g., Target, Amazon, Shopify) and shipping carriers (e.g., Amazon, FedEx, UPS).

-### Lead Web Developer
+### Solutions Architect

 #### Ignitro | _Canton, OH_

 <p class="date">Sept 2017 - July 2022</p>

-- Using WordPress and WooCommerce as foundational frameworks, I developed websites and web apps with MySQL, PHP, JavaScript, and jQuery, and integrated JavaScript frameworks like Vue, React, Gatsby, Node.js and Ember.js.
-This included creating integrations with REST, SOAP, and GraphQL APIs, such as QuickBooks, Google APIs, Shopify, and Keap.
+- Developed websites and web-apps primarily using Wordpress and Woocommerce.
+Using PHP, MySQL, Javascript, JQuery and modern frameworks(Vue, React, Gatsby, Node.js).
+Integrated REST, SOAP, and GraphQL APIs such as QuickBooks, Google APIs, Shopify, and Keap.
+Used plugins like ACF, Yoast SEO, Gravity forms for ease of use.
-- Communicated directly with clients, using Teamwork to manage the work, to help create the functionality requested.
-This includes working.
+- Communicated with 15+ clients and 10+ angencies, to scope proposals, tracked progress, and deliver functional solutions aligned with client needs.
-- Collaborated with team members to develop and launch over 40 websites across multiple verticals, including senior living, self-storage, and healthcare, driving innovation and increasing the customer base.
+- Launched 40+ websites across industries, driving innovation and expanding the customer base.
+This helped increase their SEO rankings to ensure more traffic and lead geneations.
-- Working with 10 different agencies and over 15 different clients, I scoped and created project proposals as well as worked with the clients for reporting and updating the progress of the projects inside teamwork.
-- Worked with hosting providers like WP Engine, Pantheon, Netlify, and others to manage the websites as well as create CI/CD integrations to automatically compile and deploy code to the websites.
+- Managed hosting and deployment pipelines across WP Engine, Pantheon, Netlify, and others, implementing CI/CD workflows to streamline code compilation and deployment.
+- Designed and developed an ADA compliance scanner - a Python/Django-based web app that identifies accessibility issues on websites, using MySQL for storage and reporting automation.

 ### Web Developer